-In addition to their Bunnell Family Cellars (BFC) line, the Bunnells also produce a dedicated label for their Wine O’Clock bistro, a RiverAerie line named after their homestead overlooking the Yakima River and the wines for Newhouse Family Vineyards which is done in partnership with Steve Newhouse, owner of Upland Vineyard on Snipes Mountain, the Bunnels make Newhouse Family Vineyards.
+In addition to their Bunnell Family Cellars (BFC) line, the Bunnells also produce a dedicated label for their Wine O’Clock bistro and a RiverAerie line named after their homestead overlooking the Yakima River.
+With Steve Newhouse, owner of Upland Vineyard on Snipes Mountain, the Bunnels make Newhouse Family Vineyards.

 This 2009 Northridge Malbec is from the Bunnell’s Vins de l’endroit series or “wines of a place” aiming to highlight some of the unique terroirs of Washington–in this case the Northridge Vineyard owned by the Milbrandt family.

-Located on the western edge of the Saddle Mountains in the very warm Wahluke Slope AVA, the vineyard was first planted by Butch and Jerry Milbrandt in 2003.
-Situated above the flood plain, the shallow soils of Northridge are a very old mix of sedimentary caliche and basalt.
+On the western edge of the Saddle Mountains in the hot Wahluke Slope AVA, the vineyard was first planted by Butch and Jerry Milbrandt in 2003.
+Situated above the flood plain, the shallow soils of Northridge are an ancient mix of sedimentary caliche and basalt.
 The high elevation promotes a wide diurnal temperature variation of 40-50 degrees from daytime highs in the summer to nighttime lows.
 This allows the grapes to maintain acidity and freshness as they develop ripe tannins and dark fruit flavors.

 Below is a very cool video (3:16) from the Milbrandt’s YouTube channel that features a tour of the Northridge Vineyard with their viticulturist Lacey Lybeck and Milbrandt’s winemaker Josh Maloney.

 Medium-plus intensity nose with a mix of black fruits–blackberries and black cherries–with red fruits like pomegranate.
 Surrounding the fruit is savory black pepper spice and bacon fat that gets your mouth watering before you even take a sip.
-Underneath there are some tertiary tobacco spice notes wanting to peak out but, overall, this is still a primary fruit driven bouquet for an 8+ year old wine.
+Underneath some tertiary tobacco spice notes are wanting to peak out but, overall, this is still a primary fruit driven bouquet for an 8+-year-old wine.

-On the palate, the richer darker fruits carry through but still taste quite fresh with the medium-plus acidity.
-The black cherries in particular have that ripe, plucked-off-the-bush juiciness to them.
-Again, surprisingly young tasting for a Washington Malbec–a style of wine that I often find starts to taste faded after 6-7 years.
-The maturity of the wine reveals itself with medium tannins that are very velvety at this point and quite hedonistic with how they wrap around your tongue.
+On the palate, the rich darker fruits carry through but still taste quite fresh with the medium-plus acidity.
+The black cherries, in particular, have that ripe, plucked-off-the-bush juiciness to them.
+Again, surprisingly young tasting for a Washington Malbec.
+Usually, I find these wines starting to taste faded after 6-7 years.
+The maturity of the wine reveals itself with medium tannins that are very velvety and quite hedonistic.
 Once you get past the textural hedonism, the intellectual hedonism kicks in on the long finish that carries the savory bacon note with just a tinge of smoke.

 Around 166 cases of the 2009 Bunnell Northridge Malbec were made.

-What is most remarkable with this 2009 Bunnell Northridge Malbec is that it taste like a Washington Bordeaux blend blend had a baby with Rhone Syrah from Côte-Rôtie.
+This 2009 Bunnell Northridge Malbec tastes like a Washington Bordeaux blend had a baby with Rhone Syrah from Côte-Rôtie.
 A very delicious combination of rich fruit, mouthwatering structure and savory complexity.

-I usually feel that wine drinkers pay a premium for Washington Malbec because of their novelty and that rarely do they exceed the value you get from Argentina.
+I usually feel that wine drinkers pay a premium for Washington Malbec.
+Often this is because of their novelty and limited acreage.
+Rarely do they seem to match the value you get from Argentina.
 That is definitely not the case with this 2009 Bunnell Malbec.
 At around $35-40, it is worth every penny and well worth the hunt to find.